juhasipo/image-sorter/README.md

 Image Sorter
 ============

-GTK3 application for sorting images to different folders
+giu application for sorting images to different folders

 # Requirements

-* GTK3
 * libjpeg (or libjpeg-turbo8)

 # Shortcuts